-Rules when preparing the PNG file:
+Rules for preparing the PNG file:

-- Export the png file right from the EPS file in Illustrator using the File/Export command
+- Export the PNG file right from the EPS file in Illustrator using the File > Export command.

-- Select Format: PNG
+- Select Format: PNG.

-- Select the checkbox: Use Artboards
+- Select the check-box: Use Artboards.

-- On the next screen select Resolution: 72 ppi
+- On the next screen select Resolution: 72 ppi.

-- Select Background: Transparent
+- Select Background: Transparent.

-Rules when preparing the 3 additional images:
+Guidelines when preparing the optional additional images:

-- Must feature the same logo in different colors, layouts or its usage
+- Must feature the same logo in different colors, layouts or its usage.

-- Must be square
+- Must be square.

-- Minimum dimensions are 400x400px
+- Minimum dimensions are 400 x 400 pixels.

 While our reviewers make every attempt to evaluate logos for these items, the responsibility is ultimately yours.
 Please keep a record of all works and source references in case of a dispute.
 If these rules are not followed we will reject and/or delete the logo.
-For multiple violation of our rules the designer will be banned from the site and his logos will be deleted from the marketplace.
+For multiple violation of our rules the designer will be banned from the site and his/her logos will be deleted from the store.